sidan5/iLink/README.md

 	+ (void)initialize
 	{
 		//configure iLink
-		[iLink sharedInstance].globalPromptForUpdate = NO; // If you don't want iLink to prompt user to update when the app is old.
+		[iLink sharedInstance].globalPromptForUpdate = YES; // If you want iLink to prompt user to update when the app is old.
 	}